AV4TAr/sheti/README.md

-# Show me the isse
+# Show me the issues

 The prupose of this app is to publish issues from different repositories in hipchat rooms.
 Its a cli app that will connect to repos, get the issues, process them and publish them in hipchat rooms.